 Singh realized his team needed a new tool that could enable them to fully support their users remotely.
 “They weren’t able to come in with their IVC laptop so we could just download all the stuff and give it back to them.
-We had to figure out how to do all the downloads and installations remotely, and that’s where Splashtop really made a difference,” Singh said.
+We had to figure out how to do all the downloads and installations remotely, and that’s where Splashtop really made a difference."

-With Microsoft Teams and TightVNC unable to help, Singh turned to Splashtop.
+With Microsoft Teams and TightVNC unable to help, Singh turned to Splashtop for their SOS product.

 Among several features that help technicians perform day-to-day IT tasks while in a remote access session, The IVC team was especially pleased with the ability to connect with admin rights.